Temple of Taffeh: History

 In 1960, in relation to the construction of the Aswan High Dam and the consequent threat posed by its reservoir to numerous monuments and archeological sites in Nubia such as the temple of Abu Simbel, UNESCO made an international call to save these sites.
 In gratitude, Egypt assigned several monuments to the countries that replied to this plea in a significant way, including the Netherlands.
-Adolf Klasens, the director of the Rijksmuseum van Oudheden and a Dutch Egyptologist played a part in arranging the agreement where Egypt presented the temple of Taffeh to the Rijksmuseum van Oudheden in Leiden, the Netherlands.
+Adolf Klasens, the director of the Rijksmuseum van Oudheden in Leiden and a Dutch Egyptologist played a part in arranging the agreement where Egypt presented the temple to the museum.

-This building is constructed from 657 blocks weighing approximately 250 tons.
-After arriving in the Netherlands in 1979, it was reconstructed in a new wing of the National Museum of Antiquities (Rijksmuseum van Oudheden) in Leiden.
+The building is constructed from 657 blocks weighing approximately 250 tons.
+After arriving in the Netherlands in 1979, it was reconstructed in a new wing of the museum.
 The new structure was designed in such a way that the Dutch weather would not affect the stone, that natural light would illuminate the temple and that visitors could see the temple before having to pay for admission.
 There was also an effort to replace a minimum number of damaged stones.

 A Greek inscription and a Christian cross remain carved into its walls.